Idler

-Shortly before I left the Coast Guard, the Spar's crewmembers were presented the Defense Service ribbon in delayed recognition of the fact that at some point whatever had been going on in Vietnam had turned into a war.
+Shortly before I left the Coast Guard in the early 1960s, the cutter Spar's crewmembers were presented the Defense Service ribbon in delayed recognition of the fact that at some point whatever had been going on in Vietnam had turned into a war.
 We were now officially -- although the actual phrase had yet to be born -- Vietnam era veterans.

-Besides, I had spent three and a half years thinking about what I wanted to do.
-As I did, the excitement of broadcasting wore off; it now seemed a life full of the shallow and cynical.
+Besides, I had spent three and a half years thinking about what I wanted to do with the rest of my life.
+As I did, the excitement of my broadcasting work wore off; it now seemed a life full of the shallow and cynical.
 In its place, as first sporadically and eventually compulsively, came visions of Sid Yudain publishing Roll Call and Ronnie Dugger putting out the Texas Observer, and of me sitting like them in some office doing what they were doing, only my way instead of theirs.
-It was odd to be in uniform on the bridge of a United States naval vessel thinking of such matters but I realized the ease with which I had adapted to the military reflected as much as anything skills I had learned during the discipline of my childhood.
+It was odd to be in uniform on the bridge of a United States naval vessel thinking of such matters but I realized the ease with which I had adapted to the Coast Guard reflected as much as anything skills I had learned during the discipline of my childhood.
 They had little to do with what was in my heart.
 What I could do, even well, and what I wanted to do, even poorly, were far apart.
 Like Thoreau I would rather sit on a pumpkin and have it all to myself than be crowded on a velvet stool.

 I put together The Idler like I was assembling a hunting shack.
 My friend Dick Sullivan had just purchased the Warren Printing Company in the next town over from Bristol.
 Figuring that I would do much better getting my printing done in a small New England town than in DC, I contracted for the presses.
 I wrote friends to ask them to subscribe and to contribute; more than a few would, although John Neary, already at Life, reminded me that it was Dr. Johnson who had said that only a blockhead wrote for other than money.
 I asked Hugh Haynie, cartoonist for the Louisville Courier Journal, to let me use his cartoons and I sought out the columns of Charlie McDowell of the Richmond Times-Gazette.